cusdeb-com/hammett/demos/simple_jump_bot/README.md

 ## Docker

-To run the demo in a Docker container, first navigate to the `demos/` directory and execute the following commands:
+To run the demo in a Docker container, first navigate to the `demos/` directory and execute the following command:

 ```bash
 $ docker compose up --build -d simple-jump-bot